Averaged Deep Denoisers for Image Regularization: Notations and Definitions

-It is evident from the above definitions that an averaged operator is nonexpansive.
-The converse is however not true; e.g., the operator $-\I$ is nonexpansive but not averaged \cite{bauschke2017convex}.
-On the other hand, every contractive operator is necessarily averaged, but not every averaged operator is contractive.
-Thus, contractive operators form a strict subset of averaged operators, which itself is a strict subset of nonexpansive operators \cite{bauschke2017convex}.
-The gradient and proximal operators $\I - \rho \nabla \! f$ and $\prox_{\alpha f}$ associated with a convex function $f$ are averaged.
-The precise results are collected below.
+\begin{remark} It is evident from the above definitions that an averaged operator is nonexpansive.
+The converse is not true; e.g., the operator $-\I$ is nonexpansive but not averaged.
+A contractive operator is $(c+1)/2$-averaged, where $c$ is the contraction factor.
+However, not every averaged operator is contractive.
+Thus, contractive operators form a strict subset of averaged operators, which form a strict subset of nonexpansive operators \cite{bauschke2017convex}. \end{remark} Two instances of averaged operators relevant to this work are the proximal and the gradient-step operators.
+Recall that for a convex function $h: \Re^n \to \Re$, its proximal operator $\prox_h: \R^n \to \R^n$ is defined in \eqref{prox}.
+For a differentiable function $f: \Re^n \to \Re$, we define the gradient-step operator to be